- Sole Proprietorship

 4.Limited Liability Company (LLC)

-A sole partnership needs not to be registered officially.
-A person conducting a business and having no partner is the sole proprietor.
+A sole proprietorship needs not to be registered officially.
+A sole proprietorship conducting a business and having no partner is the sole proprietor.
 It is the simplest type of business entity.
 These businesses can still hire employees and external help but cannot have more than one owner.
+This type of business has a big disadvantage that is the proprietor of a sole proprietorship remains self-liable for all the business’ obligations.
+So, if a sole proprietor business keeps running into money-related trouble, the creditor can bring claims against the entrepreneur.

 Advantages of Sole Proprietorship